ricanontherun/grepple/README.md

 grepple
 =======

-Similar to grep, search a file system for a term.
+Similar to grep/awk/ag, search a set of files for a term.
+Purely a learning experience.